dsaborg/sequence/README.md

 The Sequence library is a leaner alternative to sequential Java 8 Streams, used in similar ways but with a lighter step, and with better integration with the rest of Java.
 It has no external dependencies and will not slow down your build.

-It aims to be roughly feature complete with sequential `Streams`, with additional convenience methods for advanced traversal and transformation.
-In particular it allows easier collecting into common `Collections` without `Collectors`, better handling of `Maps` with `Pairs` and `Map.Entry` as first-class citizens, tighter integration with the rest of Java by being implemented in terms of `Iterable`, and advanced partitioning, mapping and filtering methods, for example allowing peek at previous or next elements to make decisions during traversal. `Sequences` go to great lengths to be as lazy and late-evaluating as possible, with minimal overhead.

 `Sequences` use Java 8 lambdas in much the same way as `Streams` do, but is based on readily available `Iterables` instead of a black box pipeline, and is built for convenience and compatibility with the rest of Java.
-It's for programmers wanting to perform every day data processing tasks on moderately sized collections.
+It's for programmers wanting to perform every day data processing tasks on moderately sized collections. `Sequences` go to great lengths to be as lazy and late-evaluating as possible, with minimal overhead.

+`Sequence` aims to be roughly feature complete with sequential `Streams`, with additional convenience methods for advanced traversal and transformation.
+In particular it allows easier collecting into common `Collections` without `Collectors`, better handling of `Maps` with `Pairs` and `Map.Entry` as first-class citizens, tighter integration with the rest of Java by being implemented in terms of `Iterable`, and advanced partitioning, mapping and filtering methods, for example peeking at previous or next elements during traversal.

 Not being parallel in nature allows more advanced operations on the sequence which rely on traversing elements in `Iterator` order.
 If you need parallel iteration or are processing over 1 million or so entries, you might benefit from using a parallel `Stream` instead.

-Unlike `Stream`, `Sequences` are directly backed by the underlying storage, allowing direct manipulation of the `Collection` the sequence is based on to the extend permitted by the combination of operations applied on the sequence, as well as directly reflecting outside changes to the underlying collection.
-See [Updating](#updating) for more information.

 ```Java
 List<String> evens = Sequence.of(1, 2, 3, 4, 5, 6, 7, 8, 9)